xeoron/frenamer/README.md

 frenamer (file renamer)
 ========
-It is time to evolve the rename program that *nix based systems use.
-Linux has one called, "rename", created by Larry Wall and it's lacking features to better manage bulk renaming of files and folders; and has not changed in over a decade.
+It is time to evolve the rename program that *nix based systems use & give Windows one.
+Linux comes with one called, "rename".
+It's only a few lines of powerful code; yet it's lacking features for decades.
+For all systen there are now many GUI bulk file renamer apps since the creation of frenamer, yet they are slower and lack some of the powerful features frenamer provides.
 You deserve something better.
 We all do!

 frenamer makes it easy to find/manage duplicate files, and rename many files/folders using pattern matching by keywords or by using regex.
 It, also, includes features for case translation, along with word detection, force or confirm changes,